Work We Do

 Our Skype sessions help CSA candidates prepare for their exam.

 We break down the myths around the CSA and help candidates prepare successfully.

 These sessions are ideal to reflect on strengths and weaknesses in data gathering, interpersonal skills and shared management options, all crucial to passing this high stakes assessment.

 We provide verbal and written feedback, and have a large bank of CSA standard cases to help trainees prepare with confidence.

 Postgraduate Specialist Training

-Organisations such as CPPE & NHSBT book our role players to be involved in national specialist advanced training courses.
+Organisations such as CPPE & NHSBT book our role players for national specialist advanced training courses.

-These are usually in small groups, concentrating on difficult or more challenging conversations, and breaking bad news.
+These concentrate on areas such as difficult or challenging conversations and breaking bad news.

 These sessions often include the use of forum theatre (where participants can alter behaviour in a safe setting) and living anatomy models, where role players are drawn on and examined.